stanford-rc/s3up/README.txt

     The only required option is -bucket if processing files, otherwise the -key option is also required when processing a stream.

-    The -key option may be left unspecified, in which case the filepath name will be used, set to a prefix (ending in a slash ("/")) in which case the prefix will be prepended to filepath names, or set to non-prefix value in which case the filepath name will be replaced with the specified -key name.
+    When processing files the -key option may be left unspecified, in which case the filepath name will be used, set to a prefix (ending in a slash ("/")) in which case the prefix will be prepended to filepath names, or set to non-prefix value in which case the filepath name will be replaced with the specified -key name.

     As its final arguments s3up takes one or more file glob patterns for files to upload.
 A glob can be a full filename or valid glob pattern, e.g., '*.pdf', to match against a list of files.
-Alternatively if no globs are provided then s3up will read from standard input, in which case a non-prefix -key name is required.
+Alternatively if no globs are provided then s3up will read from the standard input stream, in which case a non-prefix -key name is required.

 OPTIONS